Is Phishing Social Engineering?

 A phishing attack led to the theft of payment details for over 400,000 customers, causing severe reputational damage to the airline.

-Additionally, watch our full product demo below to see how Keepnet Labs products can help you train your employees with security awareness training product and various phishing simulation tools to prevent social engineering phishing attacks:
+Additionally, watch our full product demo below to see how Keepnet products can help you train your employees with security awareness training product and various phishing simulation tools to prevent social engineering phishing attacks:

 Final Thoughts